nedbat/coveragepy/doc/config.rst

 for details.

 ``note`` (string): an arbitrary string that will be written to the data file.
-You can use the :meth:`CoverageData.run_infos` method to retrieve this string from a data file.
+You can use the :meth:`.CoverageData.run_infos` method to retrieve this string from a data file.

 ``omit`` (multi-string): a list of file name patterns, the files to leave out